cloudflare/wrangler-legacy/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: "\U0001F41B Bug report"
-about: Something's not quite right?
+about: Something's not working quite as expected with Wrangler?
 You're in the right place!
+Having trouble and looking for help troubleshooting, but not sure if it's a bug?
+[Contact Cloudflare support](https://support.cloudflare.com/hc/en-us/articles/200172476-Contacting-Cloudflare-Support).
 title: ''
 labels: user report
 assignees: ''